Hjorthmedh/RGCmorphology/ms/intro.md

 confidences around 0.5, but perhaps more concerning are misclassified RGCs with higher (> 0.8) confidence.
 Each type had one example of a RGC with high posterior probability for the wrong type, except for Hoxd10, which had three.
-One reason for this could be that there is something abnormal about these cells, causing them to appear in the wrong place in feature space.
-However, these cells were visually inspected but nothing unusual was seen.
+This might reflect the hetereogenity with the Hoxd10 RGCs.

 ## Hoxd10 contain multiple subtypes

+**TODO: Rewrite**
 Out of the five RGC types, the Hoxd10 seems to perform poorest in both classification and clustering results.
 As noted at the start of the Results, our recent work [@Dhande2013-vp] suggested that Hoxd10 labels